 Projects that receive a financial hardship confirmation letter, that have closed on their long-term funding package, and whose project costs increased can apply during the next IUP funding period for a reduced interest rate financing, as low as zero percent, to cover the cost increases.
 In this case, the applicant must file a new pre-application to list the project in the next IUP.
 The project will be awarded additional points for project phasing.

 Confirmation that a project qualifies for hardship assistance will help facilitate funding coordination with other State and Federal agencies that finance drinking water projects.
-The New York State Water and Sewer Infrastructure Co-funding Initiative brings together representatives from the DOH, EFC, DEC, Department of State, Office for Small Cities, United States Department of Agriculture Rural Development, Office of the State Comptroller, and New York State Energy Research and Development Authority to ensure optimum funding potential and assistance for New York's communities.
-Free co-funding workshops will be held around the State in Fall 2007.
-For more information about co-funding and details about the co-funding workshops, visit the co-funding web site at www.nycofunding.org.
+The New York State Water and Sewer Infrastructure Co-funding Initiative brings together representatives from the DOH, EFC, DEC, Department of State, Office of Community Renewal, United States Department of Agriculture Rural Development, Office of the State Comptroller, and New York State Energy Research and Development Authority to ensure optimum funding potential and assistance for New York's communities.
+For more information about co-funding, visit the co-funding web site at http://www.nycofunding.org.

 Co-funding is anticipated and encouraged by the provision of additional points to a project's score in the priority system.
 A project must receive co-funding assistance of either $25,000 or 5% of the project costs, whichever is less, to qualify for project co-funding points.
 Coordination of joint funding of projects will be done on a project by project basis.

 To provide safe and reliable drinking water, the federal and state governments are investing substantial financial resources in the drinking water infrastructure of New York State.
 To assure the DWSRF is invested wisely, each DWSRF applicant must demonstrate that its water system has adequate technical, financial and managerial capacity.